Welding

 physical properties

-A characteristic of material that describes how it responds to forces other than mechanical ones.
-Physical properties include a metal's magnetic, thermal, and electrical attributes.
+A characteristic of a material that describes how it responds to environmental, electrical, magnetic, and thermal forces.
+Physical properties include corrosion resistance and conductivity.

 pinch current

 The part of a waveform during which current increases in order to squeeze or pinch a molten droplet off the electrode.
-A pinch current may also be peak current.
+Pinch current forms metal droplets during Surface Tension Transfer.

 polarity